mh8974/n8n-mcp-server/README.md

    - Keep the codebase simple - just expand src/index.ts as needed
    - Avoid creating complex directory structures
    - Focus on implementing core functionality first
+   - Don't import fetch - it's already built into Node.js
+   - Before adding any new imports, check if the functionality already exists
+   - Always check N8N_API.yml for correct API endpoints and methods

 2. **Don't Create Planning Documents for Unimplemented Features**
    - Only document features that are actually implemented and working